JuliaDrama/Application-for-speed-reading/README.md

 In this application, you can train your speed reading skills on the Schulte table exercise!
 The following exercises have been developed so far:
-  1.Schulte table for the development of peripheral vision and concentration
+  1. Schulte table for the development of peripheral vision and concentration
   2. Color Guessing: Generate words and need to select the color of the block whose color is written

 Development plans: